Crataco/ai-guide/guide/models.md

 ### What model should I use?

-This guide recommends that you:
+First of all, this guide recommends that you:
 1. See what people are up to on [r/LocalLLaMA](https://old.reddit.com/r/LocalLLaMA) and what new models are added to [its wiki](https://old.reddit.com/r/LocalLLaMA/wiki/models).
 2. Read TheBloke's RAM usage graphs to see what level of quantization (q2, q3, q4, q5, q6) you should get for a [7B model](https://huggingface.co/TheBloke/guanaco-7B-GGML#provided-files), [13B model](https://huggingface.co/TheBloke/guanaco-13B-GGML#provided-files), and others, depending on how much system memory you have.
 The higher the number, the better the model, but also the more demanding it'll be.
-3. (Roleplay) Check out model benchmarks such as [ALLMRR](https://rentry.co/ALLMRR) and [Ayumi ERP](https://rentry.co/ayumi_erp_rating).
+3. (Roleplay / CAI refugees) Check out model benchmarks such as [ALLMRR](https://rentry.co/ALLMRR) and [Ayumi ERP](https://rentry.co/ayumi_erp_rating).
 While you're at it, feel free to grab a character from [Chub.ai](https://www.chub.ai/) (NSFW warning) to use for Oobabooga, Tavern, or SillyTavern.

 Here are some of the guide's recommended finetunes, listed in order of the author's preference and experience using them.
 Being low on the list doesn't make the models bad, they might even be better for your use case than the higher models.
 In that case, it's not bad to give them a test if you have the resources, space, and bandwidth to spare.